RustFestEU/blog.rustfest.eu/_posts/2020-06-16-announcing-rustfest-2020.md

   - dns2utf8
 ---

-The summary: 🎉 We are now very happy to announce the next RustFest will happen as an online community conference on the weekend of 7th & 8th November (2020-11-07 and 2020-11-08) and it will be an online community conference! 🎉
+The summary: 🎉 We are now very happy to announce the next RustFest will happen as an online community conference on the weekend of 7th & 8th November (2020-11-07 and 2020-11-08)! 🎉

 RustFest 2020 was planned to happen about now, in Utrecht, the Netherlands.
 As the COVID-19 pandemic spread around the world and forced us to shelter at home we had to put a stop to planning a large in-person event.
 The team still wanted to make something happen and we talked through several options.